-At The Umansky Law Firm our DUI defense lawyers have been protecting the driving privileges of Florida residents, tourists, and commercial truck drivers for more than 15 years.
+At The Umansky Law Firm, our DUI defense lawyers have more than 60 years of combined experience protecting the driving privileges of Florida residents, tourists and commercial truck drivers.
 We've taken hundreds of cases to trial as defenders and as prosecutors.
-We've tackled both sides of the DUI case and we put that knowledge to use to protect our clients.
+We've tackled both sides of a DUI case and we put that knowledge to use to protect our clients.

-Because the consequences of a DUI / DWI conviction can be costly and serious, it pays to look at every possible defense strategy that may work for you.
+Because the consequences of a DUI conviction can be costly and serious, it pays to look at every possible defense strategy that may work for you.
 Many things can go wrong with a DUI case.
-Here are some of the things our DUI lawyers look at when preparing a drunk driving defense strategy.
+Here are some of the things our attorneys look at when preparing a defense strategy.

-- Was your DUI stop legal?
+- Was Your Stop Legal?
 The police can't just pull you over for no reason at all.
 The patrol officer has to have a reasonable basis for the traffic stop and it's got to be more than seeing you weave inside your lane (that's not illegal) or someone calling in an anonymous tip.

 - Does the officer have a history of problem behavior?
 A lot rides on the officer's opinion in a DUI case.
 If the officer isn't credible, if he or she makes misleading statements or inconsistent verbal or written statements, that can work in your favor.

-- Expert Witnesses can review and interpret the sobriety test results if there is a potential problem with the tests.
+- Expert witnesses: They can review and interpret the sobriety test results if there is a potential problem with the tests.

 - Video: The in-squad video or booking room video may contradict what the police offer has said about your behavior after a DUI arrest.

-- Field Sobriety Test: Even healthy, sober adults, can fail walking and standing tests 30% of the time.
-Medical problems, being overweight, and being older can contribute to someone failing the test.
+- Field sobriety test: Even healthy, sober adults can fail walking and standing tests 30 percent of the time.
+Medical problems, being overweight and being older can contribute to someone failing the test.

-- Invalid Field Sobriety Tests: There are certain tests that are recognized as field sobriety tests - counting backwards, saying the alphabet and finger touching the nose are not always considered a valid test.
+- Invalid field sobriety tests: There are certain tests that are recognized as field sobriety tests - counting backward, saying the alphabet and finger touching the nose are not always considered a valid test.

-- Breath Tests are inaccurate and most experts agree that they are unreliable on their own.
-If the breath test operator is unlicensed or their license has expired, the test result is inadmissible.
+- Breath tests: These tests are inaccurate and most experts agree that they are unreliable on their own.
+If the breath test operator is unlicensed or his or her license has expired, the test result is inadmissible.

 - Blood tests: The police cannot force you to give a blood sample if no one has been injured.
 If they do, the results are inadmissible.
 Blood samples should be drawn by a phlebotomist or someone trained in taking blood.
 Improper processing or storage of blood can result in errors in blood alcohol level test results.

-- Timing Issues: The prosecutor has to prove your blood alcohol level or breath alcohol at the time you were driving.
+- Timing issues: The prosecutor has to prove your blood alcohol level or breath alcohol at the time you were driving was above the legal limit.
 Time of alcohol consumption and time of testing can influence your blood alcohol level.

-- Statute of Limitations: The government does not have the right to wait until whenever it wants to file a DUI charge against you.
+- Statute of limitations: The government does not have the right to wait until whenever it wants to file a charge against you.
 That would be unfair as the longer the government waits the harder it is for you to defend yourself.
-A charge for drunk driving must be filed against you within a certain time period (which depends upon whether the State is filing misdemeanor or felony DUI charges.
-Failure to file within that time period may result in your attorney getting the charges against you dismissed.
+A criminal charge must be filed against you within a certain time period.
+Failure to file within that time period may result in the charges against you being dismissed.